cirosantilli/linux-cheat/book/README.md

     Designed for postscript.

     Was Adobe proprietary but has become free on condition that it is not modified.
-TODO check this crazy license.

     Extensions: `afm`, `pfb`, `pfm`.